 The property manager/owner must supply and maintain all locks to ensure the premises are reasonably secure.

-If at any stage of the tenancy either party wants to change the locks, both parties must agree and neither party may unreasonably withhold their consent.
-The other party must be given a new key unless a Tribunal orders otherwise, or the other party agrees to not being given a key.
-The tenant or property manager/owner may change a lock in an emergency, or following an order from the Tribunal.
+If either party wants to change the locks at any stage of the tenancy, both parties must agree and neither party may unreasonably withhold their consent.
+The other party must be given a new key unless a the Queensland Civil and Administrative Tribunal (QCAT) orders otherwise, or they agree to not being given a key.
+The tenant or property manager/owner may change a lock in an emergency or following an order from QCAT.

 The property manager/owner must give at least one of the tenants a key for each lock that is part of the premises.
 For example, a key for a lock on a door to a room in the premises, on the mailbox, on a door to a toolshed that forms part of the premises or on a built-in cupboard in the premises.

 Tenants should notify the property manager/owner if any general repairs are needed, which must then be carried out in a reasonable time.
-If the tenant issues a Notice to remedy breach (Form 11), the property manager/owner has a minimum of seven days to carry out the repairs.
+If the tenant issues a Notice to remedy breach (Form 11), they must give the property manager/owner a minimum notice period of seven days to remedy the breach.

 The Act states emergency repairs are: